1 lb boneless beef sirloin tip roast or stewing beef

 1/2 tsp each salt and pepper

-1 bottle red wine, (or substitute 2 x 500ml can of Guinness)
+1 cup red wine, (or substitute 1 small bottle of Guinness)

 1-2 cups beef broth (add as needed)